 IT and English Presentations: Movie Maker/Power-point Assessments

 Year 10, 11 and 12 students have become adept at creating visual texts as part of the requirement for reflecting on learning through visual representation.
-IT is used extensively in the teaching and learning of English at Green Valley Islamic College.
+IT is used extensively in the teaching and learning of English at Minarah College.

 Students engage in dynamic, inspiring and creative performances of the texts studied testing their Speaking and Viewing and Representation skills which are two English skills students become proficient and outstanding in during their school years.